Abaz Kupi: World War II activity

 During World War II the British forces were looking into possibilities of creating an antifascist resistance in Albania.
-At the time the possible candidates for this role in Albania were Muharrem Bajraktari, Prenk Pervizi, Hysni Dema, Fiqri Dine, Gjon Markagjoni, Myslym Peza and Mustafa Gjinishi (a communist).
+At the time the possible candidates for this role in Albania were Muharrem Bajraktari, Prenk Pervizi, Hysni Dema, Fiqri Dine, Gjon Markagjoni, Myslym Peza and Mustafa Gjinishi (the latter two were communists).
 Abaz Kupi departed Turkey and wanted to go to Albania with the intention of leading the resistance.
 The Yugoslav government was against such an action, but when a German attack on Yugoslavia became imminent it gave the green light.

 In April 1941, a small group led by Abaz Kupi, Xhemal Herri, Gani Kryeziu and Mustafa Gjinishi, with the support of Muharrem Bajraktari, entered Albania from the Yugoslav frontier.
 Because of limited supplies and a lack of coordination, the expedition was trapped in the mountainous regions of northern Albania and failed to meet its objectives.
 In 1943 Captain Xhemal Herri, chief of secret services for King Zog, was killed by Abaz Kupi in Kruja in unclear circumstances.
 This crime was seen as a great shame and indelible stain for Kupi.

 Abaz Kupi collaborated with the communists and was elected a member of the General Council of the National Liberation Movement (known as LANÇ).
 Kupi participated with the communists in the 1943 Mukje Conference organized by the Balli Kombëtar (National Front).
 Soon after the conference, he was forced to leave the communists (National Liberation Front) and created the Legality Movement, which wanted to see the return of King Zog to Albania.
 Apart from some sporadic fighting in September 1943 in Krujë (while he was still with the communists), Kupi's forces did not attack German troops, although pressed to do so by the British mission, which was working with them.
 The British mission was protected by General Prenk Pervizi, one of the most important nationalist leaders and head of the Albanian army.
 When the Albanian communists' First Storm Division attacked in northern Albania from August to October 1944, the British mission left Albania.
 Anti-communist leaders fled to the mountains as agreed with the Allies.
 But Kupi left Albania by ship and was captured by the Italians and put in prison in Ancona.